James Brown tunes

 The hardest working man in show business!

-As one of the first 10 inductees into the rock n roll hall of fame, James Brown, Mr. Dynamite, The God Father of Soul, a man with many nicknames, is without a doubt one of the main pillars in popular culture.
+As one of the first 10 inductees into the Rock & Roll Hall of Fame, James Brown, Mr. Dynamite, The Godfather of Soul, a man with many nicknames, is without a doubt one of the main pillars of popular culture.

 His influence on other artists like Michael Jackson and later Janelle Monae can not be underestimated.